Aswinibishoyi/https---github.com-Aswinibishoyi-46W38-2025-Projects-Project_02-/README.md

 To derive Turbie’s mass, stiffness and damping matrices, we make a few assumptions about our dynamical system:
 The turbine can only move in the fore-aft direction; The 3 blade deflections in the fore-aft direction are syncronized, i.e., only collective flapwise deflections.
 With these assumptions, the Turbie is reduced to a 2DOF mass-spring-damper system.
+With the above assumption a 2DOF system was create with the given matrix in the input file.